AnandSiyote/Handwritten-Equation-Solver-using-CNN/README.md

-# Handwritten-Equation-Recognition---CNN
+# Handwritten-Equation-Solver-CNN

-A WebApp for Solve Handwritten Equations using Convolutional Neural Networks
+A WebApp for Solving Handwritten Equations using Convolutional Neural Networks

-It works with any digit from 0-9 and the symbols +,-,x
+It works with any digit from 0-9 and the symbols x,+,-

-> White blackground and black digits are necessary
+> White background and black digits are necessary

 ![Digit Recognition](./demo.gif)